Have you ever wondered the correct way to use ‘may’ and ‘might?’ Let’s have a discussion about it.

-- To say that something is possible.
+- say that something is possible (to happen).

-- To ask for permission.
+- ask for permission.

-“May I use the phone?”
+- May I use the phone?

-- To speculate about past activity.
+- speculate about past activity.

-“She is late.
-She may have missed the bus.”
+- She is late.
+She may have missed the bus.

-“She was late.
-She might have missed the bus.”
+- She was late.
+She might have missed the bus.

-There’s that, fellas.
-Don’t hesitate to use may or might in these situations because they basically have the same meaning.
+The use of ‘might’ shows the use of past tense.
+Don’t hesitate to use ‘may’ or ‘might’ in these situations because they basically have the same meaning.